Earth in culture: Depiction of Earth

 The Imago Mundi, the oldest known world map, made no earlier than the 9th century BC Babylonia.
 Now in the British Museum.

+A cosmological illustration in The Wonders of Creation by Zakariya al-Qazwini showing "earth with the surrounding range of Qaf Mountains resting on the back of a giant bull (al-Rayyan), which in turn stands on a vast fish (Bahamut) held up by an Angel."

+This type of visualisation of the structure of the universe was not unusual in the thirteenth century.

 Diagram illustrating the major categories of European classical mappae mundi.